 To become an entrepreneur, you’re typically told to just start.
 And the same goes for you, even if you’re raising kids.
 You have to just start.
 Take something you’re good at, and market the hell out of it.

 Get a Mentor or Coach

 Building a business and trying to become an entrepreneur is like baking a cake.
 There is a possibility that everything can be ruined if you miss one simple ingredient.
-You can always build your business the trial and error route, and many women have done so.
-However, getting a mentor or coach at any stage of your business can help you navigate through tough decisions and moments (Here is who I recommend).
+You can always build your business the trial and error route, and many women have done so (including myself).
+However, getting a mentor or coach at any stage of your business can help you navigate through tough decisions and moments.

 You don’t have to have a mentor or coach the entire time you are running your business, but at least consider one for times that you know something is out of your expertise.
 This is especially helpful when you don’t have the time or energy to figure something out all on your own.
-As a mom, you can even look for those who cater to moms, or who are mom’s themselves.
+As a mom, you can even look for those who cater to moms (like me, I created an entire membership and business around helping other moms), or who are moms themselves.

 Don’t Be Afraid To Get Help

 Our lives are only getting busier.
 Notice I said busier, not more productive.
 Isn’t it funny how our mother’s, grandmother’s, and great-grandmother’s always seemed to have the house spotless, their makeup fresh, dinner on the table, and happy well-rounded children?
 Yet, we as working women feel bad for the few dishes we leave in the sink or the fact that our toddler ate chicken nuggets for the third night in a row.